 The warning message about insecure or mixed content sometimes appears after the SSL installation.
 The following signs and messages are shown by browsers.

-- Chrome will display an icon with a yellow triangle on a grey padlock and a message “Your connection to the site is encrypted, but Google Chrome has detected mixed content on the page.”
+- Chrome will display an info icon instead of the padlock and a message “Your connection to the site is not fully secure.”

 This is caused by the presence of HTTP links in the code of the webpage.
 These links can be checked right away on the page with the warning using the key combinations: